West Mata

-West Mata, located in the far northern portion of the Tofua volcanic arc in Tonga, is an active submarine volcano.
-It was recently discovered in 2008 along with another group of volcanoes nearby.
-Compared to the other Mata group volcanoes, West Mata is the most hydrothermally active one and its activity is not disputed.
+West Mata is an active submarine volcano located in the northeastern Lau Basin, roughly 200 km southwest of the Samoan Islands.
+It is part of the Tonga-Kermadec volcanic arc, which stretches from the North Island of New Zealand to Samoa.
+The volcano was first discovered in 2008 by scientists aboard the R/V Thompson research vessel, using sonar mapping and a remotely operated vehicle (ROV) to explore the seafloor.
+At the same time West Mata was discovered, multiple neighboring volcanoes—most of them hydrothermally active—were discovered as well, including Volcano O, Tafu-Maka, Northern Matas and East Mata.

-The seamount is mostly known for its 2009 eruption, where it erupted pillow lava and tephra into the water from 2 vents.
+At the time of exploration, West Mata was the deepest undersea volcano eruption ever recorded, nearly -1200 m below the surface of the ocean.
+Following this record eruption, several research expeditions have been conducted to study the volcano and its history.
+Its study has provided important insights into the geology, chemistry, and biology of hydrothermal vents, as well as the dynamics of submarine volcanic systems.
+The eruption was the deepest volcanic eruption ever found until 2015 when a segment of the Mariana Back-Arc erupted, producing lava flows and plumes.

 Geography

 West Mata can be found in the northeastern portion of Tonga, in between Fiji and Samoa.
 It is located approximately 200 km southwest of the Samoan Islands and around 600 km northeast of the Lau Islands of Fiji.

 Structure

 With data from bathymetric surveys, the structure of the West Mata volcano was made more clear.
 The West Mata vent has a common structure with most volcanic structures in the area, mostly dominated by a prominent rift zone that extends away from the summit, which is the peak of a conical structure with a circular base on the seafloor.
 Therefore, meanwhile the northeast and southwest flanks are rugged, the northwest and southeast flanks are rather smooth.
 This structure can also be seen on the East Mata volcano.
 The rift zones on the flanks consist of stair-like lava platforms piled on each other.
-The east-northeast rift zone curves towards the east as it deepens and the west-southwest rift zone is west‐oriented towards its end.
-The summit area of West Mata is a narrow ridge aligned with those 2 rift zones.
+The east-northeast rift zone curves towards the east as it deepens, and the west-southwest rift zone is west‐oriented towards its end.
+The summit area of West Mata is a narrow ridge aligned with those two rift zones.
 There are no structures similar to a crater at the summit although remnants of a former caldera seem to exist.
 Other conical volcanic features are limited and can only be found on the lower parts of both rift zones.